Transiting the Seaway

 The following checklist will serve to provide a quick orientation of what steps are required to transit the St. Lawrence Seaway.

-This list is not exhaustive in nature, and a shipping agent should be consulted to ensure that all of the requirements are fulfilled (please note that inclusion in this list does NOT imply an endorsement by The St. Lawrence Seaway Management Corporation or by the Saint Lawrence Seaway Development Corporation).
+This list is not exhaustive in nature, and a shipping agent should be consulted to ensure that all of the requirements are fulfilled (please note that inclusion in this list does NOT imply an endorsement by The St. Lawrence Seaway Management Corporation or by the Great Lakes St. Lawrence Seaway Development Corporation).

 - Review Seaway Handbook

 Part II Information Concerning Pre-Clearance and Security for Fee Payments